-1. If a contestant arrives at a rodeo after his or her event is completed, he or she must immediately find the rodeo secretary and make payment of fees due, unless contestant is ill or injured.
-Doctor's release must be presented the rodeo secretary and to forwarded to the IPRA office.
-Contestant's failure to comply with rule will result in an automatic fine equal in amount of the entry fee plus \$50

-2. Only doctor's release or death in the immediate family will be accepted as excuse for failure to pay entry fee.
-DOCTOR'S RELEASE OR OTHER PROTEST OF PAYMENT OF ENTRY FEE MUST BE RECEIVED BY THE IPRA HEADQUARTERS OFFICE NO LATER THAN FIVE (5)

-BUSINESS DAYS FROM DATE OF THE LAST PERFORMANCE OF THE RODEO FOR WHICH FEES WERE UNPAID.
-CONTESTANT FAILING TO COMPLY WITH THIS RULE WILL BE HELD LIABLE FOR ENTRY FEE AND ANY FINES INCURRED.
+- If a contestant arrives at a rodeo after his or her event is completed, he or she must immediately find the rodeo secretary and make payment of fees due, unless contestant is ill or injured.
+Doctor's release must be presented to the rodeo secretary and forwarded to the IPRA office.
+Contestant's failure to comply with rule will result in an automatic fine equal in amount of the entry fee plus \$50 - 2.
+Only doctor's release or death in the immediate family will be accepted as excuse for failure to pay entry fee.
+DOCTOR'S RELEASE OR OTHER PROTEST OF PAYMENT OF EN-TRY FEE MUST BE RECEIVED BY THE IPRA HEADQUARTERS OFFICE NO LATER THAN FIVE (5) BUSINESS DAYS FROM DATE OF THE LAST PERFORMANCE OF THE RODEO FOR WHICH FEES WERE UNPAID, CON-TESTANT FAILING TO COMPLY WITH THIS RULE WILL BE HELD LIABLE FOR ENTRY FEE AND ANY FINES INCURRED.
 (There will be a Twenty-Five Dollars (\$25) service charge added to all entry fees that must be collected by the IPRA (office.)
 Anyone abusing the use of a medical or vet release will be fined Five Hundred Dollars (\$500).

 3. If one partner in the team roping does not show, contestant can choose a partner from a team that is only entered once or any contestant that is already entered in another event in that rodeo.
 No contestant may go more times then allowed to make up the team.
 The rodeo secretary must be notified before the performance begins.
 After one man is declared not there and another partner is substituted, you cannot change back to the original partner.
-The partner that does not show will be fined equal to the amount of the entry fee plus \$50.
+If a contestant that is entered in the Team Roping is injured and provides a proper Doctor's Release his/her partner or partners entered at the rodeo where Doctor's release is used will use one of the following options: #1: Replace the injured partner with someone who is entered in the rodeo in another event or is not entered the maximum number of times in the Team Roping allowed at that rodeo, #2: Be excused from competing at the rodeos that their partner uses the Doctor's Release without being assessed any turnout fine or pay entry fees.
+If any of the rodeos are "entered twice "and the non-injured partner is also entered with someone besides the injured contestant they will not be excused from those runs.

 The new partner will be responsible for entry fees for said run.
 The team will draw stock in the original position.

-4. Any contestant turning out stock because of injury may not compete at another rodeo in that particular event within six (6) days from the date of the last performance of the rodeo where the doctor's release was used.
+Any contestant turning out stock because of injury may not compete at another rodeo in that particular event within six (6) days from the date of the last performance of the rodeo where the doctor's release was used.
 Contestant competing before six (6) days will beheld liable for all entry fees plus turn out fines and be fined for each infraction.
 If the rodeo you use the doctor's release for ends on Sunday, then you can not participate in the event you used the doctor's release for until the next Sunday.
 (Six full days following the last performance.)